-The average locality comparability rate in 2007, using the basic GS payroll as of March 2005 to weight the individual rates, would be 24.15 percent under the methodology used for this report.
-The average rate authorized in 2005 was 14.99 percent.
+The average locality comparability rate in 2008, using the basic GS payroll as of March 2006 to weight the individual rates, would be 31.02 percent under the methodology used for this report (based on the disparity to close).
+The average rate authorized in 2006 was 16.18 percent.
+At this time, we do not know what locality rates will be approved for 2007.
+The locality rates included in this report would represent a 12.77 percent average pay increase over 2006 locality rates.